 Black Spots on Leaves (maple)

-Yellow Spots on Leaves (apple tree)
+Yellowish/ Orange Spots on Leaves (apple tree)

 Brown Spots on Leaves (boxwood)

-Leaves will eventually turn brown and the plant defoliates, often times rather quickly.
+Leaves will eventually turn brown, and the plant defoliates, oftentimes rather quickly.
 This fungus will eventually kill the plant if left untreated.

 Tree & Plant Pests >>